 for most Americans to purchase.
 The automobile transformed the economy

 and literally reshaped the city.
 Jobs: auto plants, steel mills,

-highways, gas stations, fast food, motels.
+highways, bridges, gas stations, fast food, motels.
 The highway system also made

 it possible for people to commute to work from neighborhoods beyond

 boom and the explosion of mass popular culture brought issues of personal